Run the AC IPM checker first, then use boundary notes and evidence tables to decide the next engineering action.

-This canonical page answers both interior permanent magnet motor and 2 pole ipm synchronous motor intent in one place: run the checker first, then validate with boundaries, evidence, and tradeoff guidance below.
+This canonical page answers both interior permanent magnet motor, ac ipm motor, and 2 pole ipm synchronous motor intent in one place: run the checker first, then validate with boundaries, evidence, and tradeoff guidance below.

 | Conclusion | Key number | Suitable audience | Not suitable audience | Evidence |